Got a question? Read through our FAQ to find out more about us, or jump to a specific section.

 However, if you are ok sending an email or editing a Word document, you already have the tech skills to update your website.
 Outsourcing minor edits rarely makes sense from a time and cost viewpoint.
 In the time it takes to email us with the changes you want, us to schedule them in, and for you to approve them, you could have just written them straight onto the site for free.

-We’re always happy to help with bigger changes or more complex tasks, but just as you wouldn’t pay a mechanic solely to clean some dust off your car, we would feel bad charging you for basic tasks you could easily do yourself.
+We’re always happy to help with bigger changes or more complex tasks, but just as you wouldn’t pay a mechanic solely to put petrol in your car, we would feel bad charging you for basic tasks you could easily do yourself.

 General